 Customer satisfaction (CSAT) survey

-Customer satisfaction (or CSAT) surveys are a popular type of online survey used for measuring customer satisfaction and loyalty with your brand.
+Customer satisfaction (or CSAT) surveys are a popular type of online survey used to measure customer satisfaction and loyalty to your brand.
 When deployed on your website, mobile app or within email campaigns, your organisation can better assess satisfaction levels with not only your products and services, but also online experience.

 Example of a CSAT survey